Crypto terminology, decoded.

 Entropy

-The measure of randomness used to generate secure seeds, keys, and nonces in cryptographic systems.
+Entropy is the randomness used to generate secure wallet seeds, private keys, and nonces in cryptographic systems.

 ERC-20 Token